Shane Nigam: Veyil

 By the end of 2019, Shane received a death threat from Malayalam film producer Joby George, which the actor shared through Facebook live, causing controversy.
 The issue seemed to have been resolved through mediation from AMMA.
-However, he affected the continuity of the movie Veyil, by getting a haircut, leading to producers calling for a ban on the actor.
+However, he disrupted the continuity of the movie Veyil, by getting a haircut during principal photography, leading to producers calling for a ban on the actor.